 This means that executive leaders are measured by the leadership of those for whom they are responsible.
 This is quite similar to what we have thought of as management, but there is a difference.

-The difference is that managers what predictability and consistency, and need to control those who work for them.
-The reality is that none of this exists any longer.
-Businesses are changing, but our understanding of leadership has not caught up.
+The difference is that the management of efficiency, predictability and consistency requires control those who work for them.
+The reality is that this is a fading reality.
+Businesses are rapidly changing, by necessity, and our understanding of leadership needs to catch up.

 The Three Dimensions of Leadership

-Now if everyone simply initiated change, then greater chaos would ensue.
+Now if everyone simply initiated change in a random manner, then greater chaos would ensue.

-So, an aspect of executive leadership is coordinating the leadership of others.
-They do so in three principal areas: Ideas, Relationships and the context which each person has through the social and organizational structures of their work.
+Therefore, an integral part of executive leadership is coordinating the leadership of others.
+Executives do so through three principal areas: Ideas, Relationships and the context which each person has through the social and organizational structures of their work.

 In other words, leaders facilitate clarity around the Connecting Ideas of Purpose, Values, Vision and Impact.
-They do so to facilitate communication and coordination of the actions that follow the organization's purpose.
+They facilitate the communication and coordination of the actions that follow the organization's purpose.

 Executive leaders build a culture of shared leadership through the shared responsibility for the organization's defined purpose, values and its vision for impact.

-As a result, as leadership spreads out through the company, we should see a better connection between the company's purpose and the means to achieve its bottle line.
-We should better communication, and a greater sense of community between the people in the company, and we should see a culture that adapts more quickly to the opportunities and obstacles that present themselves every day.
+As a result, leadership spreads out through the company.
+We can see a better connection between the company's purpose and the means to achieve its bottom line.
+Better communication, and a greater sense of community between the people in the company, fosters a culture that adapts more quickly to the opportunities and obstacles that present themselves every day.

 So, how do we measure leadership.